bulletmark/cdhist/README.md

 ## BASH CD HISTORY

-This script + bashrc file provides a bash directory "cd history" stack.
+This script + bashrc file provides a bash directory **cd history** stack.
-The bash function calls a python helper script to intercept normal shell cd commands and maintain a stack of previous directories which can be listed and quickly jumped to.
+The bash function calls a python helper script to intercept your shell **cd** command and maintain a stack of directories visited which can be listed and quickly jumped to by numeric index.

 ### USAGE